nextflow-io/nextflow/docs/dsl2.rst

 The above snippet defines a process named ``foo`` then invoke it passing the content of the ``data`` channel.
-The result is piped to the :ref:`operator-map` operator which converts each string to uppercase and finally, the last :ref:`operator-view` prints it.
+The result is piped to the :ref:`operator-map` operator which converts each string to uppercase and finally, the last :ref:`operator-view` operator prints it.

 The *and* operator
 ------------------

-The ``&`` *and* operator allow the feed of two or more processes with the content of the same channel(s) e.g.::
+The ``&`` *and* operator allows to feed two or more processes with the content of the same channel(s) e.g.::

     process foo {